s-rigaud/huskyfy/README.md

 ## Functionalities

-Huskyfy offers different functionalities to tune and play with your Spotify playlists, you can :
+Huskyfy website offers different functionalities to tune and play with your Spotify playlists, you can :

 * browse your playlists 🗃